gndaskalova/Seibold_et_al_Reply/README.md

 __Software:__ `R` version 5.0 or higher, with the following packages: `lme4`, `lmerTest`, `MCMCglmm`, `tidyverse`.

 __Data availability:__ We downloaded the data from [Seibold et al. 2019 Nature](https://www.nature.com/articles/s41586-019-1684-3) from the data source provided in the original paper.
-The [BioTIME database](http://biotime.st-andrews.ac.uk/) is publicly available.
+The [BioTIME database](http://biotime.st-andrews.ac.uk/) is publicly available as are the data from Seibold et al. 2020.